 Violations: As demonstrated in our Test Results Tables, the Erie Water Works did not receive any violations as a result of our water quality in 2023.
-We did receive minor reporting violations issued by the Pennsylvania Department of Environmental Protection.
+We did receive a minor reporting violation issued by the Pennsylvania Department of Environmental Protection.
 It is important to note that the quality and safety of the drinking water was never in question.